avgator/avstudio-docs/docs/documentation/3-user-interface/3-2-working-with-project/3-2-working-with-project.md

 *Caption: Building a project with the Default environment.*

 ### Project Settings
-Access additional options via the hamburger menu:
+Access additional options via the hamburger menu.
+For more details, see [Project Settings](/documentation/3-user-interface/3-2-working-with-project/1-project-settings):
 - **Project Settings**: Configure project details.
 - **Clone Project**: Duplicate the current project.
 - **Delete Project**: Remove the project permanently.